 One of my favourite soup is Chicken Herbal Soup.
 I love to take this gentle and nourishing tonic soup frequently to maintain good health.
 Herbal soups are most convenient to cook with a slow cooker – I put all the ingredients in the slow cooker before in the morning and it’s ready when I return home for dinner.
 These photos are taken at night in my kitchen under the white fluorescent light, not bad huh?

 There’s many variation of herbal soup with different combination of herbs, and I have this tendency to mix up or recognize the herbs name.
-Being a BANANA (yellow skin but white-man thinking on the inside) does not help much, my man always joke about me being OCBC (Orang China Bukan China – literally translation is Chinese People Not Chinese).
-Well, I am of Chinese descent but I can’t read or write Chinese much.
+Being a BANANA (yellow skin but white-man thinking on the inside) does not help much, my business partner always joke about me being OCBC (Orang China Bukan China – literally translation is Chinese People Not Chinese).
+Well, I am of Chinese descent but I can’t read or write Chinese characters much.

 Years later, I’ve come to love this combination for my chicken herbal soup.
 I’m not sure what is the exact benefit of this combination, all I know it’s for good health.
-Most Chinese dishes are somehow for good health and my man says “Chinese don’t eat food that’s not good for health!”
+Come to think of it, most Chinese dishes are somehow for good health!

-10 Hong Zhao (Red Dates)
+- 10 Hong Zhao (Red Dates)

-1 Tablespoon Go Ji (Wolfberries)
+- 1 Tablespoon Go Ji (Wolfberries)

-2 Tablespoon Yu Zhu (Solomon's Seal)
+- 2 Tablespoon Yu Zhu (Solomon's Seal)

-10 LongYan (Dried Longan)
+- 10 LongYan (Dried Longan)

-5g Dang Shen (Codonopsis Root) - about 4-5 slices
+- 5g Dang Shen (Codonopsis Root) - about 4-5 slices

-6 slices Huang Qi (Astragalus Root)
+- 6 slices Huang Qi (Astragalus Root)

-1 liter Water (or according to your pot size)
+- 1 liter Water (or according to your pot size)

-Add Salt to taste
+- Add Salt to taste

-5 slices of Ginseng (optional)
+- 5 slices of Ginseng (optional)

-1. Put all ingredients into pot and bring to boil.
+- Put all ingredients into pot and bring to boil.
 Simmer on low fire for at least 1 hour.
 If using slow cooker, put on high or automatic for 4-6 hours.